Skip to main content

 Three Europaeum master’s degrees, awarded by member universities, have given students the opportunity to spend study time at different universities during their enrolment.

-The idea for the Europaeum was initially suggested to Lord (Roy) Jenkins in 1991 by Lord Weidenfeld and Sir Ronnie Grierson.
-Roy Jenkins had just become Chancellor of the University of Oxford, having been the first President of the European Commission, and he rapidly saw the merits of the plan.
+The idea for the Europaeum was initially suggested to Lord (Roy) Jenkins in 1991 by George Weidenfeld and Ronald Grierson in the wake of the Fall of the Berlin Wall.
+Roy Jenkins had just become Chancellor of the University of Oxford, after being President of the European Commission, and he rapidly saw the merits of greater cross-border cooperation among universities in the new Europe then emerging.
 The network came into being in 1992 with an initial membership of Oxford, Leiden and Bologna.

-The network soon expanded to include Bonn University (Rheinische Friedrich-Wilhelms-Universität Bonn) 1996; Paris I (Panthéon-Sorbonne) 1997; the Graduate Institute of International and Development Studies 1998; Charles University, Prague, 2001; Complutense University of Madrid 2003; Helsinki University 2004; and the Jagiellonian University, Kraków, 2005.
-Pompeu-Fabra University (Barcelona) joined in 2012, and Ludwig Maximilian University of Munich in 2015.
+The network soon expanded to include Bonn University (Rheinische Friedrich-Wilhelms-Universität Bonn) in 1996; Paris I (Panthéon-Sorbonne) in 1997; the Graduate Institute of International and Development Studies in 1998; Charles University, Prague in 2001; Complutense University of Madrid in 2003; Helsinki University in 2004; and the Jagiellonian University, Kraków in 2005.
+Pompeu Fabra University in Barcelona joined in 2012 and Ludwig Maximilian University of Munich in 2015.

 A second major expansion of the Europaeum took place in the years 2016 to 2021.
-Dr Andrew Graham, the Chair of the Academic Council, was appointed as part-time Executive Chair and under his leadership a two-year Europaeum Scholars Programme for doctoral students was funded and launched, work began on an alumni relations network and Dr Hartmut Mayer took over (part-time) from Dr Flather overseeing a re-focusing of student activities and an expansion of membership.
-As a result, the Europaeum has grown from ten full members in 2016 to nineteen full members in 2023.
+Dr Andrew Graham, the Chair of the Academic Council, was appointed as part-time Executive Chair and under his leadership a two-year Europaeum Scholars’ Programme for doctoral students was launched and work began on an alumni network.

-The new members were the University of Luxembourg (2017), the University of St Andrews (2018), KU Leuven (2018), the Catholic University of Lisbon (2019, expanding the previous associate membership of the Institute for Political Studies), the University of Copenhagen (2019), Freie Universität, Berlin (2019), the University of Bologna (re-joined in 2019) and Tartu University (2021).
+The new members were the University of Luxembourg (2017), University of St Andrews (2018), KU Leuven (2018), Catholic University of Lisbon (2019, expanding the previous associate membership of the Institute for Political Studies), University of Copenhagen (2019), Freie Universität, Berlin (2019), University of Bologna (re-joined in 2019) and Tartu University (2021).
 The Central European University (Budapest/Vienna) joined at the beginning of 2023.

 “It was without doubt one of the most enriching experiences of my life.”